 This will be an interactive course with time for Q&As throughout the day.

-What you’ll learn:
+What you will learn:

-How to write a great press release;
+How to format a press release;

 How to find the right news angle;